 Oxford is often considered a cycling city, but it is also the home of iconic cars the Morris Minor and the Mini.

-If you are thinking of driving to work, it is worth checking with your department whether or not parking is available near your workplace.
+If you are thinking of driving to work, it is worth checking with your department whether parking is available near your workplace.
 Parking in Oxford is limited and very expensive.
 Many people use the Park and Ride system which involves parking on the edge of the city and taking a bus into the centre.
 You can either cycle or use public transport to get to and around the city.
 For journeys beyond Oxford you may wish to consider short-term hire or membership of a carpool club such as Zipcar.

 Importing a car